SCENE 01 / PRODUCTION

 On-Set Efficiency

-The Japanese ADs and line producers maintain exact call times while they handle the detailed requirements of Japanese film sets and resolve issues which prevent production delays.
+Our Japanese ADs and line producers hold exact call times and handle the fine details that Japanese film sets demand.
+They solve problems early, so production keeps moving without delays.

 Service Catalog